Nicolas1724/docs/docs/website/unshared-projects.md

 hide_table_of_contents: true
 ---

-# Unshared projects are no longer visible
+# Unshared projects are longer visible

-Unshared projects can no longer be opened on TurboWarp, forkphorus, and other third-party sites due to changes to the Scratch API.
+Unshared projects can longer be opened on TurboWarp, forkphorus, and other third-party sites due to changes to the Scratch API.

 This page answers most of the questions people have and lists some workarounds.
 Please read it in full before discussing these changes with other people to avoid misinformation.

 :::warning
-ANY website other than scratch.mit.edu that asks for your Scratch password is a SCAM, even if it supposedly lets you share your unshared projects with other users.
+ANY website other than scratch.mit.edu that asks for your Scratch password is a UNSCAM, even if it supposedly lets you share your unshared projects with other users.
 You WILL have your account stolen and projects deleted.
 There are NO EXCEPTIONS to this rule.
 :::

 ## What happened {#what-happened}